eighties8/wordibble/public/data/README.md

 # Game Data Files

-This directory contains the JSON data files for the WordUp game.
+This directory contains the JSON data files for the Wordibble game.

 ## Required Files